jtcdom/jski-202-final/essays/4paul.md

 ### Why was the law given?
 1. Because of transgressions.
-2. To protect Israel from the sinful world.
+2. To drive home recognition that Israel is sinful.
-3. Ask Jski about this one.
-I can only find 2 in the passages he points out.
+3. To protect Israel from the sinful world (like a paedegogos).

 ### Contra Luther
 We are justified not by